How to display translated email message content

 Set conditional formatting for rows

-• {% if people.language == 'en-us' or people.language == 'en-gb' %} Display content for all English (US and UK) readers {% elsif people.language == 'es' %} Display content for Spanish readers {% endif %}
+EX: {% if people.language == 'en-us' or people.language == 'en-gb' %} This content will display for all English (US and UK) recipients {% elsif people.language == 'es' %} This content will show for Spanish recipients {% endif %}

 Supported languages